Skip to content

 Cash help, job loss, and child support

-If you lost a job, file unemployment as soon as you can.
-The official claimant handbook says Nevada calculates the weekly benefit as 1/25, or 4%, of the highest quarter of base-period earnings, up to the legal maximum.
+If you lost a job, file unemployment as soon as you can through the official claimant system.
 Your claim can be delayed if you miss identity checks, weekly certifications, or employer questions.
 For more help, see ASMOM’s Nevada job loss guide.

 Child support can help long term, but it may not be quick.
-The DSS child support office can help with services such as applying, case updates, payments, and notices.
+The DSS child support office explains how to apply for services.
 If safety is a concern, talk with legal aid or an advocate before starting or changing a case.
-ASMOM also has a Nevada child support guide.
+ASMOM also has a Nevada child support guide and a Nevada TANF guide.

 Documents and information to gather

 Apply even if you do not have everything.
-But missing proof can slow a case.
-Use your phone to take clear photos of papers before you upload or mail anything.
+Missing proof can slow a case, but waiting can also hurt you.
+Use your phone to take clear photos before you upload or mail anything.
+ASMOM’s documents checklist can help you organize papers.

 Document Why it helps Notes